NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Quatoid.md

 abilities_mid:
   - name: ""
   - name: "Calming Bioluminescence"
-    desc: " (aura,emotion,mental,visual) 30 feet.\nThe aura sheds dim light.
+    desc: " (aura,emotion,mental,visual) 30 feet.\n\nThe aura sheds dim light.
 Creatures in the emanation gain a +2 circumstance bonus to saving throws against emotion effects.
-The quatoid can activate or deactivate its calming bioluminescence as a single action, which has the concentrate trait.\n[[Bestiary Effects/Effect_ Calming Bioluminescence|Effect: Calming Bioluminescence]]"
+The quatoid can activate or deactivate its calming bioluminescence as a single action, which has the concentrate trait.\n\n[[Bestiary Effects/Effect_ Calming Bioluminescence|Effect: Calming Bioluminescence]]"

 attacks:
   - name: ""